pwright/vscode-extensions/projects/markdown-shell-runner/README.md

 ## Release Notes

+### 0.2.2

+- Updated unit tests to cover the new working directory functionality
+- Improved test coverage and reliability

+### 0.2.1

+- Added LICENSE file
+- Improved packaging process to skip prompts
+- Updated configuration for smoother development workflow

+### 0.2.0

+- Added feature to execute commands from the directory of the markdown file
+- Improved output display to show the working directory
+- Updated documentation with examples of the new feature

 ### 0.1.0

 - Initial release
 - Support for running shell code blocks
 - Configurable language support
 - Run button above shell code blocks
+- Commands are executed from the directory of the markdown file

 ## Security Considerations